LMauricius/mgf-syntax/MGF_Spec.md

     - Example: `Digit = 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9`
     - Recursion example: `Expression = Expression ('+' | '-') Number`
     - Function example: `[thrice]Pattern = Pattern Pattern Pattern`
+- An elipsis `...` in a function call marks the previous argument as **variadic**
+    - Variadic arguments can be specified an arbitrary number of times (at least once)
+    - All the variadic arguments are collected in a *variadic group*.
+      Each item of the group referred to by the variadic argument's name is one argument that was passed
+    - If used not as a production name, the previous argument has to be a group and it will be expanded so its items are interpreted as arguments.
+      That is, it won't be collected in a variadic group
+    - At least one argument is needed so the function is of a recognizable format.
+      If you want to support the 0-count argument option, simply make another function that doesn't take the argument.

 ### Scoping
 MGF doesn't use proper namespaces.
 Instead, it uses a robust prefix system.